oriyalperin/OOP_ex3/README.md

-# EX3 - Directed Weighted Graph & Algorithms // Python
+# EX3 - Directed Weighted Graph & Algorithms
+## pyton
 ## Oriya Alperin | Dvir Hackmon
 In this project, we programmed a directed weighted graph and its algorithms